-The R11 is a cutting edge performance paraglider that has been fully optimised for competitive flying and should therefore only be flown by very experienced pilots.
-Due to the nature of the tab positioning, induced collapses do not simulate real life collapses.
-Ozone strongly recommends you to NOT perform SIV manoeuvres such as simulated asymmetric/symmetric collapses with this wing.
-To do so properly requires the addition of collapse lines to the leading edge which have to be mounted accurately, as a result we strongly advise against this sort of flying with this wing.
+Due to the nature of the 2 line design, the tab positioning makes it hard to induced collapses that simulate real life collapses.
+Ozone recommends you to NOT perform accelerated asymmetric/symmetric collapses.
+To do so properly requires the addition of collapse lines to the leading edge which have to be mounted accurately.